 Recommend therapy dogs

-Google, Amazon, and Ben & Jerry’s have all used therapy dogs to relieve stress in the workplace.
-Therapy dogs can not only help employees destress, but also energize, bring joy, and boost overall morale in the office.
-Employers should be mindful to check-in with staff beforehand to ensure take note of any allergies or phobias, and ensure that no one other than the handler take control of the leash.
+Companies like Google and Amazon have all used therapy dogs to relieve stress in the workplace.
+This technique can not only help employees destress, but also energize, bring joy, and boost overall morale in the office.
+Employers should be mindful to check-in with staff beforehand to ensure take note of any allergies or phobias, and ensure that no one other than the handler takes control of the leash.

 Encourage goal setting